thma/lambda-ski/README.md

 - Add support for implicit and explicit parallelism of the graph-reduction engine.
   (implicit parallelism for strict operations, and an explicit `P`-combinator)

-## TODO:
+## Todo

-- OptEta und Bulk beide zu laufen bringen, aufräumen
-- benchmarks überprüfen!
+- testcases for bulkOptLog